varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 You may also consider making your custom backend compliant with regards to the VCL state (see :ref:`ref-vmod-event-functions`).

+If you are implementing the `gethdrs` method of your backend (i.e. your backend is able to generate a backend response to be manipulated in `vcl_backend_response`), you will want to log the response code, protocol and the various headers it'll create for easier debugging.
+For this, you can look at the `VSL*` family of functions, listed in `cache/cache.h`.

 Data structure considerations
 -----------------------------